 Complete a New Business Tax Application, SAVE and E-Verify Affidavits and include a copy of a secure and verifiable form of identification.
 You must submit all required forms, $75 non-refundable registration fee and the $50 non-refundable zoning review fee along with your application materials so that our Office can process the application.
 Please include two separate checks/money orders for these fees.

-Application will be routed to the Office of Revenue for review to ensure that all information and supporting documentation is included.
-The applicant will receive an email if missing information/documentation is noted.
+The Office of Revenue will review application materials to ensure that all information and supporting documentation is included.

 Application will be routed to the Office of Zoning to review and verify if a business can exist in the desired location.
 Zoning conducts research to verify that there is permitted use based on district regulations.
 Some licenses may require site inspections or further research to determine approval.

-Once Zoning has approved the application, an invoice will be provided to the applicant via email advising of payment options.
+Once Zoning has approved the application, an invoice will be mailed to the applicant advising of payment options.

-Applicant remits full payment and an official business license certificate will be provided.
+Applicant remits full payment and an official business license certificate will be mailed.
 The business license certificate must be displayed in a conspicuous place at the business location.

-The following is a listing of documents that may be required to complete the online process, depending on the nature of your new business.
+The following is a listing of documents that may be required to complete application process, depending on the nature of your new business.